Costa Rica Advanced Wilderness Life Support (AWLS)

 Travel to Costa Rica

 Our chartered bus will be leaving the airport at 1 pm sharp.
 If your flight is delayed and you miss the bus we will need to charter you a car, the cost of which will be your responsibility (~ $200).
-For that reason we recommend you arrive in Costa Rica the night before, on the 11th.
+For that reason we recommend you arrive in Costa Rica the night before.
 We will be happy to help make hotel and airport pick-up arrangements, the costs of which are the responsibility of the student.

 While it is not recommended, students can arrive late and/or depart early with special permission.
 A shuttle to/from Hacienda Baru and any overnight accommodations near the airport can be arranged, but costs would be the responsibility of the student.